ssozonoff/sleepy_sensor/README.md

 - **State machine**: Clean separation of concerns (SAMPLING → PROCESSING → ADVERTISING → SLEEP)
 - **Multi-sample averaging**: Configurable sample count and timing
 - **Separate lifecycles**: Telemetry sent every wake, advertisements sent periodically
+- **Private channel support**: AES-encrypted telemetry broadcasts for secure sensor data
+- **Zone-based broadcasting**: Transport codes for selective routing and reduced network congestion
 - **Interactive mode**: Automatic entry when commands received, stays awake for configuration
 - **Configurable parameters**: Sample interval, sample count, sleep duration all configurable
 - **Safety timeouts**: 5-minute max awake time (except in interactive mode)
+- **Immediate persistence**: All configuration changes saved immediately to prevent data loss

+### Features Removed for Sleep Optimization

+To maximize reliability and power efficiency for sleeping nodes, the following features have been intentionally removed:

+**Alert System (with retries and acknowledgments)**
+- **Why removed**: Alerts require persistent connections and retry logic that are incompatible with nodes that sleep between wake cycles.
+Acknowledgments cannot be reliably received when the sender is asleep.
+- **Alternative**: Implement application-level notifications at the receiver/gateway side based on received telemetry data.

+**Time-Based Advertisements**
+- **Why removed**: Time-based scheduling requires continuous operation and is unreliable when nodes wake at irregular intervals.
+- **Alternative**: Wakeup counter-based advertisements - advertise every N wakeups (e.g., advertise on every 12th wakeup).

+**Temporary Radio Parameters**
+- **Why removed**: Temporary radio configurations are lost when the node enters system-off sleep mode and the CPU resets on wake.
+- **Alternative**: Use permanent configuration via preferences that persist across sleep cycles.

+**ACL Lazy Writes**
+- **Why removed**: Delayed writes to flash increase the risk of data loss if the node enters sleep before the write completes.
+- **Alternative**: Immediate writes to flash ensure configuration changes are persisted before sleep.

+**Neighbor Tracking and Time Series Logging**
+- **Why removed**: These features require continuous operation and significant RAM/flash resources that are wasted on nodes that only wake briefly.
+- **Alternative**: Simple multi-sample averaging during wake cycles, with raw telemetry sent to gateway for storage and analysis.

 ## Hardware Requirements